-The Environmental Protection Agency (EPA) regulates fluorescent lamps and all other types of lamps as part of the Hazardous Waste Regulations.
-Examples of the lamps typically found at the University are fluorescent, which come in a variety of sizes and shapes such as the four foot straight lamp, u-tubes and compact, high intensity discharge, neon, mercury vapor, sodium, metal halide and incandescent.
-These lamps contain hazardous materials such as mercury, sodium and lead so they must be disposed of properly.
-Normally, Physical Plant replaces lamps throughout the University, but occasionally, departments will replace some or all of their burned out lamps.
+The Environmental Protection Agency (EPA) regulates fluorescent lamps and all other lights as part of the Hazardous Waste Regulations.
+Examples of the lamps typically found at the University are fluorescent, which come in various sizes and shapes such as the four-foot straight lamp, u-tubes, and compact, high-intensity discharge, neon, mercury vapor, sodium, metal halide, and incandescent.
+These lamps contain hazardous materials such as mercury, sodium, and lead to be disposed of properly.
+Normally, Facilities Management replaces lamps throughout the University.
+Occasionally, departments will replace some or all of their burned-out lights.
 Individuals who handle these lamps must follow the EPA regulations.
-Lamps that are broken must also be cleaned up and collected for disposal.
+Broken lights must also be cleaned up and collected for disposal.
 The requirements for lamp collection and disposal are as follows:

 - Carefully remove the lamp from the light fixture to minimize the possibility of breaking it.

-- The box of lamps must be labeled with the words “Universal Waste Lamps” and marked with the date that the first lamp is put into the box.
+- The lamps' box must be labeled with the words "Universal Waste Lamps" and marked with the date that the first lamp is put into the box.

 - Call UNM Recycling at 277-1681 when you are ready to have the box of lamps picked up.

 - Wearing disposable gloves, place the larger pieces of the lamp into a plastic bag.
-Scoop up the small pieces with stiff paper or cardboard and place into the bag.
+Scoop up the small pieces with stiff paper or cardboard and put it into the bag.
 Use sticky tape such as duct tape to pick up small pieces of glass and powder.
-Wipe the area with damp towels and add to the plastic bag.
-If the lamp breaks on carpet, call SRS to vacuum after you have picked up what you can.
+Wipe the area with damp towels and add them to the plastic bag.
+If the lamp breaks on the carpet, call EHS to vacuum after picking up what you can.